Pikes Peak Region • Q2 2026

 The Takeaways

 Build it into your net sheet from day one.
 Two-thirds of your competition contributed about $10,000 at closing last quarter — pricing as if you won't have to is how listings go stale.
+Start with what your home is worth.

 The data says the request is normal, not pushy.
 In the $400K–$600K band, roughly seven in ten sellers agreed to one last quarter — money that can buy down your rate or cover your closing costs.